Breaking the Law

-"Breaking the Law" is a song by English heavy metal band Judas Priest, originally released on their 1980 album British Steel.
-The song is one of the band's better known singles, and is readily recognised by its opening guitar riff.
+"Breaking the Law" is a song by the English heavy metal band Judas Priest, originally released on their 1980 album British Steel.
+The song is one of the band's better known singles, and is readily recognized by its opening guitar riff.

 Composition

 Prior to releasing 1980's British Steel, Judas Priest had been making moves toward streamlining their music into a simpler, less processed sound.
 That approach came to full fruition on British Steel.
 "Breaking the Law" combines a recognisable minor-key opening riff and a rhythmic chorus as its main hooks.
-There is a change-up on the mostly instrumental bridge, a new chord progression with Halford shouting "You don't know what it's like!" before the sound effect of a police car's siren leads back into the main riff.
-More recent live performances of the song have featured a short solo by Downing over the bridge.
+There is a change-up on the mostly instrumental bridge, a new chord progression with Rob Halford shouting "You don't know what it's like!" before the sound effect of a police car's siren leads back into the main riff.
+More recent live performances of the song have featured a short solo by K. K. Downing over the bridge.
 The outro of the song is the main riff played repeatedly with Halford singing the chorus and Downing playing power chords.

 The song features some sound effects, including the sound of breaking glass and a police siren.
 The band were recording British Steel at Tittenhurst Park, which was the home of the Beatles's drummer Ringo Starr.
 For the breaking glass effect, the band used milk bottles that a milkman brought them in the morning, and the police siren was actually guitarist K. K. Downing using the tremolo arm on his Stratocaster.

 Halford later said, "It was a time in the U.K. when there was a lot of strife-a lot of government strife, the miners were on strike, the car unions were on strike, there were street riots.
 It was a terrible time.
 That was the incentive for me to write a lyric to try to connect with that feeling that was out there."